Donghan5/Donghan5/readme.md

 # Welcome to My GitHub 👋

 Hi there!
 I'm currently studying at **42 Paris**, a leading institution in coding and software development.
-My passion lies in **AI/ML/Cybersecurity** and I'm always excited to explore cutting-edge technologies in these fields.
+My passion special lies in **AI/ML/Cybersecurity**, also have the interests in Game/3D Graphics/Web(Web 3.0 also).

 ## 🔧 Skills & Technologies
 - **Languages**: C, C++